8 Tips for Creating a Life With More Joy and Less Stress

 Tips for Creating a Life with More Joy and Less Stress

-Here are eight time-tested guidelines for a life with less stress and more joy:
+Here are eight guidelines on how to live a life with less stress:

 Take time to plan and prioritize.
 The most common source of stress is the perception that you’ve got too much work to do.
 Rather than obsess about it, pick one thing that, if you get it done today, will move you closer to your highest goal and purpose in life.
 Then do that first.

 Sleep is restorative and is one of our body’s ways to mitigate stress.
-Research by Nobel laureate, Daniel Kahneman, found that the happiness to be gained by getting an extra hour of sleep each night is equivalent to getting a $60,000 raise.
+Research by Nobel laureate, Daniel Kahneman, found that happiness gained by getting an extra hour of sleep each night is equivalent to getting a $60,000 raise.
 How do we get more sleep?
-A recent study by the University of Pittsburgh Sleep Medicine Institute found that learning some simple but surprising guidelines can help improve sleep duration and quality significantly:
+A recent study by the University of Pittsburgh Sleep Medicine Institute found that some simple guidelines can help improve sleep duration and quality significantly:

 - Don’t go to bed until you feel sleepy